aplazame/slate/source/includes/_orders.md

 `GET http://api.aplazame.com/orders?ordering=param1,-param2`

-To retrieve order queryset oredered.
+To retrieve order queryset ordered.

 The ordering param is a tuple or list of strings.
 Each string is a field name with an optional `-` prefix, which indicates descending order.
 Fields without a leading `-` will be ordered ascending.